finianoneill/heroes_of_pymoli/README.md

 ![Fantasy](Images/Fantasy.jpg)

 The Jupyter Notebook file contained within this repository analyses a dataset of game data from a fictional game titled 'Heroes of Pymoli'.
-It then generates a report using the pandas library.
+It then generates a report using the Pandas library.

 The final report includes each of the following: